 And for them of course it was much harder than it was for me being 19.
 And at the start of something exciting, something new.
 Because their whole world had just turned over and they no longer had that respect they used to have in society.
 And also belief, I mean I met a few people, actually surprisingly few.
 You would have thought that at least the people in the party would be firm believers in the ideas of socialism and everything.
 And when you get to know these people, maybe not even 10 people I met.
 Who were really believing in the idea of communism and everything.
 And who really personally were disappointed that now this is an end or so.

-But most people I knew were either relaxed or even excited about the future that’s coming.
+But most people I knew were either relaxed or even excited about the future that's coming.
 But this may have been due to the fact that like I said in the beginning our battalion was mostly staffed with very young.
 Engineering focused people who were there, everybody knew we were here for three years.
-And then maybe 20% were officers so we didn’t have much close contact with them.
-So that didn’t play a role for me at least.
+And then maybe 20% were officers so we did not have much close contact with them.
+So that did not play a role for me at least.

 Old buildings, new priorities